VideojogosLusofona/color-shape-links-ai-competition/doc/02_quickstart.md

 @remark All instructions in these guides are cross-platform and work in Linux, Windows, and macOS, requiring only that [.NET Core] and/or [Unity] are installed.
-On Windows, replace slashes `/` with backslashes `\` when referencing local paths.
+On Windows, when not using Git Bash, replace slashes `/` with backslashes `\` when referencing local paths.

 @htmlonly
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ELrsLzX3qBY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>